fubark/cosmic/README.md

 # Cosmic

-Cosmic is a general purpose runtime for Javascript and WASM.
+Cosmic is a general purpose runtime for JavaScript and WASM.
 It aims to have broad applications by exposing native cross platform APIs: window management, 2D/3D graphics, UI widgets, filesystem, networking, and more.
 It also aims to streamline software tooling to provide the essentials to help you develop and maintain software.

 ## Progress
 The Cosmic API is subject to change during the Alpha version.
 After version 1.0, the API will remain backwards compatible until the next major version.
 Check out the latest [API docs](https://cosmic-js.com/docs).
-- Javascript API (*In progress.*)
+- JavaScript API (*In progress.*)
-- Wasm/Wasi API (*Not started.*)
+- WASM/WASI API (*Not started.*)

-Here are some zig libs we have built while working on Cosmic:
+Here are some Zig libs we have built while working on Cosmic:
 - 2D Graphics ([Source](https://github.com/fubark/cosmic/tree/master/graphics))
 - UI and animation framework. ([Source](https://github.com/fubark/cosmic/tree/master/ui))
 - V8 bindings ([Source](https://github.com/fubark/zig-v8))